-Following on from the Success of Last Year, Andover College’s Performing Arts department have showcased their talent and skills in a live and virtual way, fitting to suit our times.
-This year’s pantomime, Snow White and the Seven Dwarfs was livestreamed for all to watch through YouTube.
+Andover College’s Performing Arts department have showcased their talent and skills in a new way, live and virtual, fitting to suit our times.
+This year’s pantomime, Beauty and the Beast was livestreamed for all to watch through YouTube.

 The annual pantomime is an event all those at the college look forward to each year.
 The pantomime will be available to watch on YouTube for the general public, local schools, students and staff at the college.

 Students have been intensively rehearsing since October for the performance which brought many of the college’s departments together to work on the show.
 The Performing Arts, Music and Dance students have been working together on various parts of the performance and Stage Management students were in charge of controlling the set design, lighting and sound for each of the three shows alongside Digital Media students for livestreaming expertise.

 All students involved have been in an academic bubble, following government guidance, to protect the students and staff.
 Group songs were pre-recorded in a Covid-safe environment to limit the potential spread of the virus.